Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and

-Having established the conditions for the microscopic Hamiltonian to display TRS, let us next discuss how the order of the ferromagnetic transition depends on it.
+Having established the conditions for the microscopic Hamiltonian to display TRS, let us next discuss how the order of the ferromagnetic transition is affected by it.
 To this end, we fist explain the transformation properties of the magnetization matrix $\bar{M}$ under time-reversal.
 The full details are provided in the Appendix, where it is shown that under $\mathcal{T}$ the order parameter $\bar{M}$ transforms as follows:

 where (for $N = 2F+1$ and half-integer $F=\tfrac{1}{2},\tfrac{3}{2},\frac{5}{2}, \ldots$ )